Recognizing exceptional volunteers with the Cornerstone

 cornerstone211-150x150

-The first ten volunteers were inducted onto the Cornerstone sculpture on August 25, 2013, as part of the final event of OLT’s 100th Season.
-Each year since, up to five outstanding volunteers have their names added to this sculpture located outside the King Edward entrance to the theatre.
-They are chosen from nominations submitted by current and past volunteers, members and subscribers; nominees are people who have made an extraordinary contribution to the development of the Ottawa Little Theatre through their work as volunteers over at least 20 seasons.
-The inductees’ bios (which are current at the time of induction) and photos are available on this page.
+The first ten volunteers were inducted into the Cornerstone on August 25, 2013, as part of the final event of OLT’s 100th Season.
+For the next seven years, up to five outstanding volunteers have had their names added to this illustrious group.
+They are chosen from nominations submitted by current and past volunteers, members, and subscribers.
+Nominees are people who have made an extraordinary contribution to the development of the Ottawa Little Theatre through their work as volunteers over a very long period, typically at least 20 years.

 Cornerstone Nomination Form